Gatiskk/wordpressAutoTheme/README.md

 3. Install ACF plugin
 4. Create car posts and news posts
 5. Set featured images and custom fields
+## Development Environment

+This WordPress project was developed using [LocalWP](https://localwp.com/), a local development tool that uses Docker containers under the hood for WordPress, PHP, Nginx, and MySQL services.

+No additional docker-compose setup is required.

+To test the project:
+- Install LocalWP
+- Import the project
+- Start the AutoTheme site

 ## Demo Content